eugenebogaart/Atlas-Azure-Peering/README.md

 ## Prerequisites:
 * Authenticate into Azure via CLI with:  az login

+## Todo:
+* Add a subnet to Azure Vnet
+* Create a Virtual Machine in Azure
+* Install stuff on VM

-# Basic Terraform resources in script
+## Basic Terraform resources in script
 * mongodbatlas_project,  creates an empty project in your Atlas account
-* mongodbatlas_private_ip_mode,  switches project to private IP mode so it can be used for peering
+* mongodbatlas_private_ip_mode,  switches new project to private IP mode so it can be used for peering
 * mongodbatlas_network_container,  setup a container for peering (internal Atlas thing)
 * mongodbatlas_network_peering,  setup actual peering
-* azurerm_resource_group, create a Azure resource group to peer to
+* azurerm_resource_group, create a Azure resource group to hold vnet
 * azurerm_virtual_network, create a Azure Virtual Network to peer into
 * mongodbatlas_cluster, finally create cluster

 * Create a virtual machine Azure is left to the reader.